Audio LearningADHDMemoryProductivity

 • "I want to learn how this person overcame their specific challenge"

-• Why this works for ADHD brains: Setting an intention gives your brain a filter.
-Instead of trying to process everything equally, your attention system knows what to prioritize.
-It's like giving your brain a search query before diving into a massive database.
+• Why this can help: Setting an intention gives your attention a filter.
+Instead of trying to process everything equally, you know what to listen for.
+It's like giving yourself a search query before diving into a massive database.

 Step 2: Use the "Pause and Process" Technique